nicolasCastro/easy-list/README.md

 # easy-paged-list
 Android Multi DataSource Paging Library in few steps.
-Using LiveData, AndroidX Paging, ViewModel
+Using LiveData, AndroidX Paging and ViewModel.

 [![](https://jitpack.io/v/nicolasCastro/easy-paged-list.svg)](https://jitpack.io/#nicolasCastro/easy-paged-list)

-Easy way to use paging android library with anything datasource (retrofit, room, realm, json, static data, etc..) in a few steps.
+Easy way to use paging android library with any datasource (retrofit, room, realm, json, static data, etc..) in a few steps.

 ## How to use